awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/serverless-examples/microservice/README.md

 cd examples/upbound-aws-provider/composite-resources/serverless-examples/microservice/
 ```

-Set the AWS region in the claim with the ones used in the previous step “Build Lambda function packages” where the Lambda ZIP packages were uploaded to S3.
+Set the AWS region and S3 bucket name in the claim with the ones used in the previous step “Build Lambda function packages”:
 ```shell
 export AWS_REGION=<replace-with-aws-region> # example `us-east-1`
 export S3_BUCKET=<replace-with-s3-bucket-name> # example `my-crossplane-microservice-lambdas`